jsownz/personal-dictionary/README.md

 Included lists are from: https://github.com/MC-GitFlow/SecLists

 Development is ongoing and relative to the scope of desired functionality the current release is in alpha.
-Hopefully this project will be deprecated through the education and awareness of encrypted password management applications, or by altogether replacing the insecure concept of a password.
+Hopefully this project will be deprecated through education and awareness of encrypted password management applications, or by altogether replacing the insecure concept of a password.

 ## Usage